dustinpfister/hexo-sitesource-workshops/source/_posts/threejs-getting-started.md

 Three.js is a project where the version number matters a lot, very significant changes are still being made all the time.
 In this demo I am using [version r91](https://github.com/mrdoob/three.js/tree/r91/build).

 It seems like new revisions come out as often as once a month, and when they do there are a whole lot of changes, so I decided to structure things in a way in which I can make demos for each revision.

+## What to know before getting started with three.js

+Of course it goes without saying that you need a decent understanding of front end javaScript, and related the related languages.
+However there are some additional things to be aware of as well, as this is a fairly complex library that can quickly lead in many additional directions.

+It is worth mentioning that it is a good idea to at least know a thing or two about other topics that do not pertain to javaScript, or even computer programing in general, but classical mathematics.
+Subjects come to mind like [geometry](https://en.wikipedia.org/wiki/Geometry), [trigonometry](https://en.wikipedia.org/wiki/Trigonometry), and many others.
+Getting into those subjects goes beyond the scope of this simple getting started post, and are not the kind of things that one can become solid with overnight.
+However don't let that overwhelm you, as three.js is very easy to work with, and getting into three.js can lead to a desire to become more knowledgeable about those topics, and many more.

 ## Setup